Similarity-driven and Task-driven Models for Diversity of Opinion in Crowdsourcing Markets: SIMILARITY-DRIVEN MODEL

 \subsection{Model and Definitions}

 We first need to design a computational model to depict the crowd diversity for the worker selection problem.
-Under the similaritydriven model, each pair of workers is associated with a value which describes their pairwise similarity.
-We aim to select $k$ workers out of $n$ candidates, such that the average pairwise distance is maximized (i.e. the average similarity is minimized).\\ We formally present the model with the following definitions. \begin{definition}[PAIRWISE SIMILARITY] \textit{For a given set of potential crowdsourcing workers $W$, the diversity of any two workers is computed by a pairwise similarity function $Sim(w_i, w_j)$ where $w_i, w_j \in W$.} \end{definition} \begin{definition} [CROWD DIVERSITY]\textit{Given a crowd of workers $C = \{w_1,w_2,..., w_{|C|}\}$, a pairwise similarity function $Sim(.)$, the diversity of the crowd is defined as the negative value averaged pairwise similarity, that is,}
+Under the similarity-driven model, each pair of workers is associated with a value which describes their pairwise similarity.
+We aim to select $k$ workers out of $n$ candidates, such that the average pairwise distance is maximized (i.e. the average similarity is minimized) \cite{Ref56}.\\ We formally present the model with the following definitions. \begin{definition}[PAIRWISE SIMILARITY] \textit{For a given set of potential crowdsourcing workers $W$, the diversity of any two workers is computed by a pairwise similarity function $Sim(w_i, w_j)$ where $w_i, w_j \in W$.} \end{definition} \begin{definition}[CROWD DIVERSITY] \textit{Given a crowd of workers $C = \{w_1,w_2,..., w_{|C|}\}$, a pairwise similarity function $Sim(.)$, the diversity of the crowd is defined as the negative value averaged pairwise similarity, that is,} \end{definition}

-\end{definition} \begin{remark} For the sake of generality, we consider $Sim(.)$ here as an abstract function, which measures the \textit{similarity} between two workers.
-In the appendix, we list a number of popular methods to quantify $Sim(.)$.
+\begin{remark} For the sake of generality, we consider $Sim(.)$ here as an abstract function, which measures the \textit{similarity} between two workers.
+In Section \ref{Similarity measurement of S-model}, we list a number of popular methods to quantify $Sim(.)$.
 Aside from these measurements, we can also plug in any reasonable diversity measurements.
-In our model, users may also design appropriate similarity functions depending on the data structure and application requirements. \end{remark} $\quad\quad$Essentially, we are interested in finding a subset of candidate workers with the maximal diversity, using the cardinality constraint.
-We formally define this optimization problem as follows. \begin{problem}[DIVERSITY MAXIMIZATION] \textit{For a given set of potential crowdsourcing workers $W$, each worker $w_i \in W$, an integer $k$, we aim to find a subset $C \subseteq W$ such that $|C| = k$ and $Div(C)$ is maximized, that is,}
+In our model, users may also design appropriate similarity functions depending on the data structure and application requirements. \end{remark} Essentially, we are interested in finding a subset of candidate workers with the maximal diversity, using the cardinality constraint.
+We formally define this optimization problem as follows. \begin{problem}[DIVERSITY MAXIMIZATION] \textit{For a given set of potential crowdsourcing workers $W$, each worker $w_i \in W$, an integer $k$, we aim to find a subset $C \subseteq W$ such that $|C| = k$ and $Div(C)$ is maximized, that is,} \end{problem}

-\end{problem} \begin{example} Fig.1 illustrates an example with 6 workers and their pairwise similarity values.
+\begin{example} Fig.\ref{fig:1} illustrates an example with 6 workers and their pairwise similarity values.
 We aim to select three of them, to maximize the crowd diversity.
-All the possible selections are enumerated as follows and the associated crowd diversity.\\
+To find 3 workers with highest diversity, Table 2 enumerates all the possible selections and the associated crowd diversities, and it is clear the optimal selection is $<A,D,E>$, with the highest diversity -0.433. \end{example}